 “Stock buybacks are a routine part of the market that occasionally impact prices,” Russell says.
 “Investors should pay attention when a stock rallies from a low on a buyback announcement.
 That can sometimes indicate a turnaround is taking place.”

-Stock buybacks occur when a publicly traded company decides to purchases large swaths of its own stock.
+Stock buybacks occur when a publicly-traded company decides to purchase large swaths of its own stock.
 There are a variety of reasons a company may do this.
 Reducing cash outflows and countering a potential undervaluing of shares are potential reasons.
 A stock buyback can mean many different things for investors.
-Make sure to examine the situation carefully and potentially.
-Also consider consulting with your financial advisor if a company you own stock in does a buyback.
+Make sure to examine the situation carefully and from all angles to determine what it could mean for a continued, or potential, investment.

 Tips for Stock Investing